Building Permit & Business Licenses

 - Contractor, Subcontractor, Vendor, Supplier Listing (if applicable)

-It is the responsiblity of the Contractor and Subcontractors to make sure their Marion County business license is current.
+It is the responsibility of the Contractor and Subcontractors to make sure their Marion County business license is current.
 If an unlicensed contractor is working on the site without a Marion County business license, his work will be stopped.
-The contractor also may be fined and the permit may be placed on hold, until the contractor(s) comply with the Building and License department.
+The contractor also may be fined and the permit may be placed on hold until the contractor(s) comply with the Building and License department.